-Students complete mandatory 12-week internships in their second and third years, which are just part of their practical activities: Collective Projects, Social Impact Projects, case studies, networking events and the optional eight-week internship in the first year complete the plethora of real-work opportunities.
+Students complete 20 weeks of compulsory internships, distributed between their second and third years, which are just part of their practical activities: Collective Projects, Social Impact Projects, case studies, networking events, and the optional internship in the first year complete the plethora of real-work opportunities.

 International Education: A jump-off point for your future

 Shirley Lui, the Marketing and Recruitment Manager for the Bachelor in Management (BSc) programme at ESCP Business School, adds her point of view on the debate:

 “Our international focus and our diverse cohort are things students can’t find in an American school.
 Moreover, our program’s rotational model and the immersive language and cultural learning that comes with it is an unparalleled enriching experience.
 You get to move to a different country every year, and you do it with classmates who are going through the same thing as you.
 How great is that?”

 - READ ALSO: BA vs. BSc vs. BBA: How ESCP’s Bachelor in Management (BSc) Combines the Best of All Three Degrees

 Are you interested in a 3-year Bachelor in Management degree with an international focus and real-world experience?